 The Shropshire Hills AONB covers almost a quarter of the county.
 There are public car parks (pay and display) in the towns in and around the AONB (Church Stretton, Clun, Ludlow, Craven Arms, Much Wenlock, Cleobury Mortimer, and Knighton, which lies just across the border in Wales).
-There are also smaller car parks within the AONB at some of the woodland sites owned by the Forestry Commission, at National Trust countryside sites, and at some local wildlife/nature reserves.
-Take a look on our Nature Reserve page and Heritage Sites page to follow links for specific site information.
+There are also smaller car parks within the AONB at some of the woodland sites owned by Forestry England, at National Trust countryside sites, and at some local wildlife/nature reserves.
+Follow the links through our Nature Reserve page and Heritage Sites page for specific site information.

-See our walking page for a range of walking suggestions.
-This page also links through to Shropshire Great Outdoors website with information on outdoor activities acrosss the county.
+See our walking page suggestions.
+This page also links through to the Shropshire Great Outdoors website with information on outdoor activities acrosss the county.

 If walking with your dog please take extra care when on footpaths through fields and over the hills as there is livestock (cattle, sheep etc) and ground nesting birds.